intellygentle/EclipseInteract/README.md

-Open the wallet and import your seedphrase from the previous nftMint task if you did Select testnet from the network dropdown
+Open the wallet and import your seedphrase from the previous nftMint task if you did

+Select testnet from the network dropdown.
+It will show you testnet eth balance

 <img width="326" alt="Testn" src="https://github.com/user-attachments/assets/564aab54-c19c-4cff-a739-578e6164eff4">